 Understanding Family Therapy Dynamics

-Families are intricate webs of relationships, each thread woven together to form a unique and complex tapestry.
-Understanding family dynamics is akin to unraveling this tapestry, delving into the intricacies of interactions, roles, and patterns that shape familial relationships.
+Families are intricate webs of relationships, each thread forming a unique and complex tapestry.
+Understanding family dynamics means unraveling that tapestry—examining the roles, patterns, and interactions that shape how we relate to one another

 Foundations of Family Dynamics: